 This article originally appeared in the July 2019 edition of Senior Scope.
-Article and photos by Seth Thomas.
+Article, photo and video by Seth Thomas.

 Boarding a bus can be intimidating for those who have never taken public transportation before.
 The Southeastern Regional Planning and Economic Development District (SRPEDD), the Southeastern Regional Transit Authority (SRTA), the City of New Bedford and Coastline recently co-hosted an event at the Buttonwood Senior Center where people were given the opportunity to board a bus and ask questions.
 The event was part of New Bedford’s Age-Friendly Initiative.